kristian-lange-tw/JATOS_docs_v3/pages/JATOS-with-MySQL.md

 ---
 title: JATOS with MySQL
-keywords: server, installation, MySQL, database, binary logging, binlog
+keywords: server, installation, MySQL, database, binary logging, binlog, max_allowed_packet
 tags:
 summary:
 sidebar: mydoc_sidebar
 permalink: JATOS-with-MySQL.html
 folder:
 toc: true
-last_updated: 28 Aug 2020
+last_updated: 8 Sep 2020
 ---

 By default JATOS uses an embedded H2 database and no further setup is necessary but it can be easily configured to work with a MySQL database.